Invasive plant control

 Practice description

 The control of non-native invasive plants, as well as the control of aggressive native generalist species that threaten otherwise highly specialized natural communities.
-This practice focuses on herbicide application which is the most effective approach in most situations.
+This practice description focuses on herbicide application, which is the most effective approach in most situations.

-Controlling non-native invasive species is vitally important for maintaining ecological integrity and conserving biodiversity in many cases.
+Controlling non-native invasive species is vitally important for maintaining ecological integrity and conserving biodiversity.
 Though less commonly applied, the control of aggressive native generalist vegetation can be equally important in situations where generalist vegetation threatens the integrity and persistence of highly specialized natural communities and the vulnerable species that these communities often support.
-The need to control native generalist species typically arises when there is a disruption of important natural processes such as fire or ice scour, or an unnatural change in an environmental setting such as altered hydrology.
+The need to control native generalist species typically arises when there is a disruption of important natural processes such as fire, ice scour, or an unnatural change in an environmental setting such as altered hydrology or excessive nutrient inputs resulting from eutrophication.
 Examples include incursions of cattails into sloping fen communities, the proliferation of clonal goldenrods in a sandplain grassland, or a growing dominance of red maple and aspen in barrens situations.

-• Mowing and Mulching: In certain situations, pretreating areas slated for herbicide application can greatly increase the efficacy and efficiency of an herbicide application.
+• Mowing and mulching: In certain situations, pretreating areas slated for herbicide application can greatly increase the efficacy and efficiency of an herbicide application.
 This is especially true in situations where the target species are tall and are capable of densely resprouting.
 Pre-application mowing in these situations will lower the height of the target vegetation, greatly reducing drift and non-target impacts.
+In aquatic habitats, hydro raking, hand pulling, mechanical harvesting and diver assisted suction harvesting (DASH) can be used to physically remove plants from waterbodies.

 Methods